Smart Energy Design Assistance Center

 - Demonstrate the cost effectiveness of energy efficiency strategies as a response to higher energy prices.

-- Support job creation and retention in Illinois by reducing operating costs and providing opportunities (for students, architects, engineers and other building professionals) to learn and practice innovative, efficient building design and construction techniques.
+- Support job creation and retention in Illinois by reducing operating costs and providing a variety of opportunities (for architects, engineers and other building professionals) to learn and practice innovative, efficient building design and construction techniques.
+Jobs study.

 - Support electric and natural gas reliability in the state by promoting energy efficient building practices that release system capacity.